Does moisturising baby skin prevent eczema or food allergies?

 • how many children developed eczema, or food allergy, by age one to three years;

-• how severe the eczema was (assessed by a researcher and by parents);
+• how severe the eczema was (according to a researcher and to parents);

 • how long it took for eczema to develop;